wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_getspecialtxes.md

 ---
-title: dash:getspecialtxes \[POST\]
+title: getspecialtxes - Dash
-description: Returns an array of special transactions found in the specified block.
+description: Example code for the getspecialtxes json-rpc method. Сomplete guide on how to use getspecialtxes json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters